tommartinson/tommartinson.github.io/README.md

 # tmartinson.com

 Basic static website to display useful links.
-I wanted something clean and simple with just HTML and CSS and no scrolling or clicking around necessary to find the important info.
+I wanted something clean and simple with no JS with no scrolling or clicking around necessary to find the important info.

 ## Design Info: